-In 2019, even before Covid-19 brought the world to its knees, the World Health Organization identified vaccine hesitancy as one of the top-10 global health threats.
-Now as we try to recover from the pandemic, we’re seeing how much of a threat vaccine hesitancy continues to be, including here in the U.S.
+In 2019, even before COVID-19 brought the world to its knees, the World Health Organization identified vaccine hesitancy as one of the top-10 global health threats.

-According to a survey conducted by the U.S. Census Bureau, 16.3 percent of American adults report having some level of hesitancy to getting the Covid-19 vaccine (as of August 2021).
-And that number skyrockets to over 25 percent in states with the highest level of hesitancy.
-One of the main causes of this hesitancy (whether it’s toward the Covid-19 vaccine, MMR vaccine or one of many others) is misinformation spread by a growing movement of vaccine deniers, or anti-vaxxers.
+According to a survey conducted by the U.S. Census Bureau, 16.3 percent of American adults report having some level of hesitancy to getting the COVID-19 vaccine (as of August 2021), and that number skyrockets to over 25 percent in states with the highest level of hesitancy.
+One of the main causes of this hesitancy, regardless of vaccination type, is misinformation spread by a growing movement of vaccine deniers, or anti-vaxxers.

 The truth is immunizations prevent 4 to 5 million deaths each year and need to be defended.
 So, how can you join the fight for vaccines?
-There are many ways to do your part, from educating friends who are scared the Covid-19 vaccine will alter their DNA or that the MMR vaccination will make their child autistic, to volunteering at local immunization drives, to dedicating your life’s work to vaccine research in a public health career.
+There are many ways to do your part, from educating friends who have misconceptions about vaccinations, to volunteering at local immunization drives, to dedicating your life’s work to vaccine research in a public health career.
 Keep reading to see how you can take action, make a difference, and become a champion for vaccines.

 I want to help by …